cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 ## Allow timers and animations to keep running

-By default, timers and animations are disabled to try and prevent changes to your app while the screenshot is taken, but you can turn off this behavior.
+By default, JavaScript timers and CSS animations are disabled to try to prevent changes to your application under test while the screenshot is taken, but you can turn off this behavior.

 ```javascript
 Cypress.SelectorPlayground.defaults({